Karmann: 1950: The Beetle Cabriolet

-The Karmann Ghia
+1955: The Karmann Ghia

 The VW Karmann Ghia Type 14 is Karmann's best-known vehicle.
 Wilhelm Karmann Jr. conceived the idea in 1953, one year after taking over his father's car body company in Osnabrück.
 Karmann wanted to produce a sporty and open two-seater on the technical basis of the VW Beetle.
 Volkswagen was also interested in a sporty roadster that would be loved by American soldiers stationed in Europe and taken to the USA.

 Luigi Segre, the boss of Carrozzeria Ghia in Turin, was included in the plan on the occasion of the Geneva Automobile Salon.
 A chassis of the beetle was shipped from Osnabrück to Italy and Segre put a self-designed body on the chassis.
 To Karmann's amazement, Segre presented him in Paris not a roadster, but a coupé.

 Shortly afterwards, the automobile artwork was presented to the VW General Director back in Osnabrück.
 VW boss Heinrich Nordhoff liked the coupé with its flowing lines and rounded shapes, so he agreed to build the car on the same day.
 In the first year of production, a total of 10,000 coupés were delivered instead of the planned 3,000 units.

 The VW Karmann Ghia became a sales success with over 360,000 units, even if the performance of the car with only 30 HP and 115 km/h top speed did not correspond to the sporty appearance.
 1957 followed the Karmann Ghia Cabriolet and 1961 the bigger Type 34, the Karmann Ghia 1550, the design of which also came from Carrozzeria Ghia.

 In the quantities produced by Karmann, the Karmann Ghia coupés and convertibles were later slightly surpassed by both the Golf Cabriolet and the Scirocco; only when the first Karmann Ghia types were added together via the coupé and convertible was the Karmann Ghia the most successful Karmann vehicle.

+1960s-2010: Further Contracts

+In addition to the Beetle Cabriolet and Karmann Ghia, all cabriolet variants of the VW Golf, as well as the Scirocco and Corrado, were built by Karmann.
+The 1960s saw the expansion of the company, and further vehicle plants were set up in São Bernardo do Campo (Brazil) and Rheine.
+In the years after 1965, complete vehicles and bodies of the BMW New Class Coupé, and its successor, the larger E9, were produced in Rheine.
+BMW handled the installation of the engine and final assembly at the Munich plant.
+Karmann also built complete cars for Porsche to increase production of the 912 and 911 models.